milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Emi: "By the way, Izumi, how did the photos turn out so far?"

-Izumi: They're okay, I guess.
+Izumi: "They're okay, I guess.
 Here, you can have a look if you'd like."

 *Izumi momentarily stops eating, wiping his hands in a meticulous manner before handing me his camera in a cautious manner.*